SignPath/Website-old/src/code-signing/2_theory.md

 * The receiver, Bob, knows Alice’s public key.
 * When Bob receives a file signed by Alice, he can use Alice's public key to verify that the file was signed by Alice, and that it has not been modified since.

-Key distribution seems easy now: The private key *must not* be distributed, and the public key needs no protection.
+Key distribution seems easy now: The private key *must not* be shared with anybody, and the public key needs no protection at all.
 However, this creates a new problem: How to ensure that a certain public key actually belongs to a specific entity?

-Public keys are linked to identities via certificates by a public key infrastructure (PKI).
-The most common type of PKI used today in general (and by most code signing platforms) is based on certificate authorities and the X.509 system of certificates.
+The solution to this is called a public key infrastructure (PKI).
+PKIs issue certificates that each contain a public key and the owner's identity.
+The most common type of PKI used today in general (and by all major signing platforms) is based on certificate authorities and the X.509 system of certificates.

 ## Certificates